Compass Group: Operations

 Integrated Cleaning Management is a major UK and Irish retail, leisure, health club industry, hotel and commercial cleaning firm with 10,000 staff and 5,000 contracts as of 2014.
 It sponsors the U.K.'s Springboard Charity Event.

 Medirest operates in the UK and provides services in retail and medical places.
 Medirest Retail Shops and Cafes runs In-shop Cafes.
 It has several NHS contracts weld by A+ NHS cleaners clean hospitals, Pulse Hospital porters, who are NHS Hospital porters and Medirest Health Sector which do other tasks such as disposing of surgical waste, catering and cleaning.

-Sustainability

-In 2024, Compass Group committed to sourcing 100% cage-free eggs by the end of 2025.

 Criticisms of Compass Group

 A summary of Compass scandals was compiled by Corporate Watch in June 2022 for cleaners affiliated to the Independent Workers' Union of Great Britain who were campaigning for PPE, fair treatment, and higher pay.

 2005 United Nations misconduct incident

 ESS became a UN-registered food vendor in 2000 and then went on to win contracts to supply UN peacekeepers operating in Sudan, East Timor, Liberia, Burundi, Eritrea, Lebanon, Cyprus and Syria.

 In 2005, subsidiary Eurest Support Services won contracts to provide food to UN peacekeepers in Liberia, valued at $237 million.

 The UN suspended Compass in October 2005 after allegations of contract bidding irregularities.
 It was alleged that ESS may have improperly obtained confidential information concerning a three-year contract to supply food and water to UN peacekeepers in Liberia.
 ESS's poor performance on a food contract to provide rations to peacekeepers in Burundi was also looked into before it lost the contract.
 The scandal broke after former HIC official and former procurement officer Alexander Yakovlev was arrested on suspicion of conspiracy, wire fraud, money laundering and related issues.
 The Russian official Alexander Yakovlev, the UN procurement officer, and Vladimir Kuznetsov, head of the UN Committee for Administrative and Budgetary Issues, were arrested and indicted after taking nearly $1 million in bribes from companies doing business with the UN.

 In November 2005, Compass sacked the head of its UK division and two other employees as the investigation continued.
 Compass said staff members had been dismissed but did not officially say how many.
 The investigation was conducted by law firm Freshfields and accountants Ernst & Young and overseen and ultimately by the chairman of Compass' audit committee, Steve Lucas.

 In a separate UN investigation into the oil-for-food program hand found that Yakovlev was guilty of fraudulent conduct.
 He subsequently pleaded guilty to criminal charges of both wire fraud and money laundering relating to claims he had taken $1 million in bribes from companies doing business with the UN.